SCCMdatathon2025/team_01/README.md

 # TEAM 1: VECTOR – Video-Enhanced Combat Trauma Observation and Resuscitation
 ![TATRC_FPPOV_27924](https://github.com/user-attachments/assets/562c1e0b-4f7d-482c-916a-79236992b124)

-Combat trauma care is high-stress, chaotic, and time-sensitive[1].
-Documentation is often delayed, incomplete, or inaccurate.
-In one report, fewer than 10% of combat casualties in Iraq and Afghanistan had pre-hospital care documentation[2].
-Critical treatment events (e.g., tourniquet application, airway intervention) may be missed in after-action reports.
-Manual documentation burdens medics and reduces operational focus.
+Combat trauma care is inherently high-stress, chaotic, and time-sensitive.
+As a result, documentation is often delayed, incomplete, or inaccurate.
+One report found that fewer than 10% of combat casualties in Iraq and Afghanistan had any pre-hospital care documentation [1].
+This gap means that critical treatment events—such as tourniquet application or airway intervention—are frequently missed in after-action reports.
+Manual documentation also places an added burden on medics, reducing their operational focus during critical moments [2].

 ---
 *The following is a brief description of the files:*